 Quasimodo (Hunchback of Notre Dame)

-Let's look through the major films and one popular musical of the Hunchback of Notre Dame and look at the portrayal of Quaismodo and the actors that have played him.
+This page looks at the major films and a few popular musicals of the Hunchback of Notre Dame and looks at the portrayal of Quasimodo.

 Quasimoda a la Victor Hugo

 Lon Chaney played Quasimodo in the 1923 version directed by Wallace Worsley.
-Chaney is best known for being another deformed Frenchmen The Phantom of the Opera as the titular Phantom or Erik.
+Chaney is best known for playing another deformed Frenchmen in The Phantom of the Opera as the titular Phantom or Erik.

 Charles Laughton played Quasimodo in the 1939 version directed by William Dieterle.